jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 Let's go in-depth a bit 😌😌

-1. Preprocessing: This section simply copies the content of the header files and resolves the preprocessor directives, the output of this section is a translation unit
+1. Pre-processing: This section simply copies the content of the header files and resolves the pre-processor directives, the output of this section is a translation unit

 To see the translation unit of your code, use this command :
 ```